clj-pdf/clj-pdf/README.md

 ## Usage

-The main functionality is provided by the `clj-pdf.core` namespace.
-PDF documents are generated calling the `pdf` function with input and output parameters.
+PDF documents are generated calling the `pdf` function, defined in the `clj-pdf.core` namespace, with input and output parameters.

 `(pdf in out)`